Actindo-AG/Documentation/BigCommerce/Integration/02_Particularities.md

 ### Shared variant options

-*BigCommerce* has shared variant options that cannot be modified in any way using the API:
+*BigCommerce* has shared variant options that allow you to easily create variants once and then apply them to multiple products with a single click.
+These shared variants cannot be modified in any way using the API:
 - The driver can import offers with shared variant options, but you are not able to edit them after the import.
 - The driver cannot manage any changes after the import in the *BigCommerce* UI.
 Changing shared variant options after an import will cause *Omni-Channel* offer updates to fail.